-Prepare Terms of Reference for a consultant to prepare an ESIA and ESMP for Tonga and World Bank Approval.

-As a minimum, the ESIA must follow the format listed on Form 3: Major Environmental Impact Assessment in Schedule 1 of the Environmental Impact Assessment Regulations 2010.
+- 1. Prepare Terms of Reference for a consultant to prepare an ESIA and ESMP for Tonga and World Bank Approval. - Prepare ESIA and ESMP.
+As a minimum, the document must follow the format listed on Form 3: Major Environmental Impact Assessment in Schedule 1 of the Environmental Impact Assessment Regulations 2010.

-Specific Risks to Assess:
+Specific Risks to Assess